kandy-209/blur-gtm-training/README.md

-# Cursor GTM Training Platform
+# Blur GTM Training Platform

-A comprehensive training application for Cursor's GTM team to practice sales positioning and objection handling.
+A comprehensive training application for Blur's GTM team to practice sales positioning and objection handling.

 ## Features